Venue: Normanby Hall Country Park

-This event, linking in with the Burton in Bloom theme (its normal held in June so we will miss the festival in 2020) , helps to support the Bumblebee Conservation Trust Charity (wildlife is another passion of the Curly’s team) so expect Bee based updates, Bee themed medals, t-shirts with many athletes deciding to go “full bee”, dressing up for the occasion.
-This has led to a special best dressed Bee trophy!
+This event, linking in with the local Burton in Bloom theme, helps to support the Bumblebee Conservation Trust Charity (wildlife is another passion of the Curly’s team) so expect Bee based updates, Bee themed medals, t-shirts with many athletes deciding to go “full bee”, dressing up for the occasion.
+This has led to a best dressed Bee trophy!

 Fully chip timed, with some road closures and some open roads.
-Free parking, access to the park for the day for you, finish line cake and a Bee themed medal plus special Worker Bees, helping to make the event great for everyone involved.
+Free parking, finish line snack and a Bee themed medal plus special Worker Bees, helping to make the event great for everyone involved.
 Plus a great day out at Normanby Hall Country Park after the event :)

 This event is high on the list of favourite all time 10k courses for many runners.... it's sooooo pretty!